escapegameibk/microcontroller/ECPROTO.md

 ## Byte ordering

-The byteordering is LITTLE ENDIAN, which menas the first bit has the highest rank.
+The byteordering is BIG ENDIAN, which means the first byte has the highest rank.
 For more infomration on endiannes see this link:

 https://en.wikipedia.org/wiki/Endianness